sage-etcher/nsdos-leaf-editor/README.md

 The assembly uses intel 8080 pnemonics and is designed to assemble using CP/M's `ASM.COM` and `LOAD.COM`.
 All other methods of assembly are untested, and as such, may require modifications to directive or comments declarations.

 __note:__ getting the assembled binary off of CP/M and onto NSDOS can be difficult.
-One (non-ideal) method is to write the file in binary, using `MC000` (monitor program) and then save that chunk of memory into the required file.
+One, non-ideal, method is to write the file as hex, using `MC000` (nsdos monitor program) and then save that chunk of memory into the required file.

 supplied are a short description of directives used